 Step inside this dimly lit bar for a game of two of pool and an ice cold drink.
 Live music and a friendly local crowd ensure you won’t be left staring into your beer alone.
 Just solid good fun.

 An ideal place for beer lovers, this has a huge range of craft beers yet still keeps a shabby-chic atmosphere.
 Lucky, the owner, will make you feel instantly at home.
-And isn’t that just what you want from a dive bar?
+And isn’t that just what you want from a dive bar in Europe?

 A little bit grungy – in the best sort of way – this beer haven has brews from Leopold’s own Mandrill Nano brewery, just across the town.
-Try grab a seat outside for the best experience.
+Try grab a seat outside for the best experience of one of the best dive bars in Europe.

 Back Doors is funky cocktail bar in an old Smíchov house, with a drinks menu that’s a mix of prohibitive thirties cocktails and modern creations.
 The cellar setting and regular live music adds to the fun.